2023 Solar Incentives Guide for Duxbury, MA - Tax Credits & Rebates

 EcoWatch's Duxbury, MA Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Talking to the company that installed your system, or any local Duxbury solar installer, can help you learn what incentives you might want to apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with the company that installed your system, or any local Duxbury solar installer, can help you learn what incentives you qualify for.

 When does the federal solar tax credit end?